sg-crest A Singapore Government Agency Website

 • Change your evidence to benefit anyone.

-• Your lawyer (if any) can help to prepare you for a case by explaining the court process, and clarify and structure your memories of the case but should never tell you what to say in court.
+• Your lawyer (if any) can help to prepare you for a case by explaining the court process, clarify and structure your memories of the case but should never tell you what to say in court.

 • Influence the evidence of another witness.